-Alcohol in the blood is commonly referred to as BAC or blood alcohol concentration.
+Blood alcohol levels are commonly referred to as BAC or blood alcohol concentration.
+Absorption of the alcohol into the bloodstream happens in the stomach and the small intestine before the alcohol can be broken down.
 The liver is able to metabolize one ounce of alcohol every hour, typically speaking, which allows it to pass through the body and not remain “stored” within the system.
+However, alcohol is absorbed.

 There are different factors that affect how long alcohol stays in the blood, but there is no true way to speed up the metabolization.
-Although the liver’s main function is to break down the alcohol, there is a small part that remains, which becomes eliminated by sweat or urine.
+Although the liver’s main function is to break down the blood alcohol content (metabolizing alcohol), there is a small part that remains, which becomes eliminated by sweat or urine.
 Once alcohol is consumed, 20 percent of it will go directly into the blood vessels which carry it to the body and brain.
 The rest is absorbed by the small intestines and then enters the bloodstream.
 It is at that time that it then goes to the liver.

 Length of Time Alcohol Stays in the Blood

 Various characteristics determine how long alcohol will stay in your blood.
-It depends on how much you consume and in what span of time.
+It depends on how much you consume, the alcohol content of the drinks, in what span of time, & how fast alcohol is metabolized by your liver.
 For example, are you drinking a glass of wine with dinner or are you taking shots?
 A person’s weight, how much they’ve eaten prior, and what type of alcohol has been ingested make a difference as well.

 A male who is 180 lbs. who has drank one beer on a full stomach in one hour is likely to have the alcohol processed through the system at a much faster rate than a 120 lb. female who has had one mixed cocktail of more than 80% alcohol without having eaten anything at all.

 Other factors that influence how long alcohol remains in the blood include age, body mass, genetics, and even stress levels.
-A person who is younger is able to metabolize alcohol at a faster rate than older individuals due to the levels of enzymes decreasing with age.
+A person who is younger is able to metabolize alcohol at a faster rate than older individuals due to the levels of enzymes decreasing with age & slower metabolism.
 Also, typically speaking, younger people have stronger livers, which helps speed the process along.